Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Discussion

 \section{Discussion}

-This study examined how customizations of LLMaaS chatbots affect users’ trust, perception and usage of such tools in the context of everyday university life.
-Our findings support the hypothesized differences in users' perceptions of the customized LLMaaS chatbot versus ChatGPT in regard to trust, privacy and experienced hallucinations.
-In the following, we interpret the results and elaborate on challenges in achieving calibrated user perceptions of LLMaaS.
-Finally, we discuss the theoretical and practical implications, as well as the limitations, of our study.
+This study examined how customized LLMaaS chatbots are perceived and used differently compared to commercially available alternatives in the context of everyday university life.
+Our findings support the hypothesized differences in users' perceptions in regard to trust, privacy and perceived hallucinations.